Key Takeaways

 Are Bumble Bees Harmful?

-- Nosema bombi: A fungal infection that impacts bumble bees’ health and reproduction, posing a threat to pollination activities.
+Nosema bombi: A fungal infection that affects bumble bee health and reproduction, threatening pollination effectiveness.

 What Does a Bumble Bee Sting Look Like?